WeMakeDevs/commclassroomOP/README.md

 - This is Shubham Meher, Newer to this community
 - Min and Rin are Branches here
 - finds the Community Classroom initiative really great!
+- Min is not available as of now